-Today, LGBTQ representation in animated media gets more and more visible each day, with gay cartoon characters appearing in Gravity Falls and The Legend of Korra, to name a few.
-But in the same way art imitates life, potentially closeted cartoon characters also face the scrutiny of being branded "other" or "different" by the worlds they inhabit.
-The animated world proves to be just as treacherous and difficult to navigate as the physical one, and secretly gay cartoon characters must traverse their own unsteady paths as well.
-When you think about it, though, the cartoon world makes a wonderful place for potentially gay characters to be introduced, the wonder and adventure of each world providing a vibrant canvas for young children to explore these topics more engagingly.
+LGBTQ+ representation in animated media gets more and more visible each day.
+Gay cartoon characters have appeared in Gravity Falls and The Legend of Korra, to name a few.
+But in the same way art imitates life, potentially closeted cartoon characters also face the scrutiny of being labeled "other" or "different" by the worlds they inhabit.
+The animated world proves to be just as difficult to navigate as the physical one, and secretly gay cartoon characters must traverse their own unsteady paths as well.
+When you think about it, though, the cartoon world provides a fantastic place for potentially gay characters to be introduced, as the wonder and adventure of these worlds provide a vibrant, engaging canvas for children to learn about important topics.

-The cartoon characters who are secretly gay below may not even really be hiding it; they might have just never confirmed it either.
-Some of the younger characters here likely might not even realize it yet, as puberty will come along later in life to complicate things as it does for everyone, gay or straight.
-Not all are gay role models, but they do offer viewers the chance to see someone they identify with.
-And while speculating on a real person's sexuality is not something you should ever do, guessing a fictional character's possible preferences may add some facets to characters you thought you knew so well.
+The possibly gay cartoon characters below may not even really be hiding it; they might have just never confirmed it either.
+Some of the younger characters here likely might not even realize it yet.
+Not all are gay role models, but many do offer viewers the chance to see someone they identify with.
+And while speculating on a real person's sexuality is not something you should ever do, guessing about a fictional character may add new facets to characters you thought you knew so well.

-Shego, the sultry, husky-voiced henchwoman to Kim Possible's emotionally unstable villain Doctor Drakken, often appeared capable of running the world (Beyoncé-style) all by her sassy-self.
+Shego, the sultry, husky-voiced henchwoman to Kim Possible's emotionally unstable villain Doctor Drakken, often appeared capable of running the world all by herself.

-But, in addition to essentially serving as Kim's shadowy counterpart, a lot of fans couldn't help but feel the two female characters' tussles were charged with a lot more than just animosity.
-And doesn't it make a lot more sense that Kim would end up with an equally badass partner than a bumbling klutz like Ron?
+But, in addition to essentially serving as Kim's shadowy counterpart, a lot of fans thought the two female characters' tussles were charged with a lot more than just animosity.
+And doesn't it make sense that Kim would end up with an equally badass partner rather than a bumbling klutz like Ron?

-Furthermore, Shego's powers came to be after getting hit by a rainbow comet.
+Furthermore, Shego's powers emerged after she was hit by a rainbow comet.
 That's pretty overt.